busstoptaktik/geodesy/ruminations/010-rumination.md

 > Geodetic coordinate systems, like their mathematical namesakes, are built on an axiomatic foundation, an eternal, immutable ether called WGS84.
 And **ANY** coordinate system can be strictly defined as a Helmert transformation from WGS84.

-While surficially nonsensical, this world view is actually quite reasonable: It is simple to implement and sufficiently accurate if the expected georeference accuracy is at the metre level, as it was in the 1990's.
+While superficially nonsensical, this world view is actually quite reasonable: It is simple to implement and sufficiently accurate if the expected georeference accuracy is at the metre level, as it was in the 1990's.

 But with steadily increasing accuracy requirements, and with the ubiquity of GNSS, the conceptual world view of that era has long ago ceased being generally feasible.
 And with 19111(2019), the standard represents a geodetically fairly realistic, while still end user applicable, conceptual world view.